-This handbook provides students and advisors with all of the relevant information for attaining a BS in Mathematics with a Pennsylvania-issued certificate to teach mathematics (grades 7-12).
+This handbook provides students and advisors with all of the relevant information for attaining a BS in Mathematics with a Pennsylvania-issued certificate to teach mathematics in grades 7 through 12.
 Most states surrounding Pennsylvania will accept the certificate.
 This online handbook offers an outline of the four-year program at Shippensburg University.
 Every attempt has been made to maintain accuracy throughout; but, official college publications and Commonwealth of PA guidelines remain the fixed authority in the event of any institution.

 Section 1: The Mission of the Program